-2 tests (reading and writing) 2 reading assignments 1 oral presentation students need throughout their academic careers and beyond.
+Module description: This module is aimed at assisting students in the development of their reading, writing and speaking and listening skills, in order to cope with studying in a new academic environment and in a language which may not be their first language.
+The module also focuses on study skills that students need throughout their academic careers and beyond.
 The module serves as an introduction to university level academics, where styles of teaching and learning differ from those at secondary schools in that more responsibility is placed on the student.
 The module therefore, focuses on the skills that students need throughout their academic careers and beyond.